open-guides/og-aws/README.md

 ## Why an Open Guide?

 A lot of information on AWS is already written.
 Most people learn AWS by reading a blog or a “[getting started guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)” and referring to the standard AWS references.
-Nonetheless, trustworthy, practical information and recommendations aren’t easy to come by.
+Nonetheless, trustworthy and practical information and recommendations aren’t easy to come by.
 [AWS’s own documentation](https://aws.amazon.com/documentation/) is a great resource but no one reads it all, and it doesn’t include anything but official facts, so omits experiences of engineers.
-The information is in blogs or [Stack Overflow](http://stackoverflow.com/questions/tagged/amazon-web-services) is also of variable quality not consistently up to date.
+The information in blogs or [Stack Overflow](http://stackoverflow.com/questions/tagged/amazon-web-services) is also not consistently up to date.

 This guide aims to be a useful, living reference that consolidates links, tips, gotchas and best practices.
-It’s the result of [several authors](AUTHORS.md) who have used AWS extensively.
+It arose from discussion and editing over beers by [several engineers](AUTHORS.md) who have used AWS extensively.

-This guide *open to contributions*, so unlike a blog, it can keep improving.
-Being on GitHub, like any open source project, anyone can file issues and suggest changes or contributions.
-Like an open source project, we combine efforts but also review ensure high quality.
 Please read the [**license**](#license) and [**disclaimer**](#disclaimer).

 ### Please help

-**This is an early in-progress draft!**
+**July 2016: This is an early in-progress draft!**
 It’s our first attempt at assembling this information, so is certain to have errors or shortcomings.
 [**Please contribute**](CONTRIBUTING.md) by filing issues or PRs to expand, correct, or otherwise improve it.
+This guide *open to contributions*, so unlike a blog, it can keep improving.
+Like any open source project, anyone can file issues and suggest changes or contributions.
+We combine efforts but also review ensure high quality.

 ## Scope

-* Currently, this guide covers selected “core” services, such as EC2, S3, ELBs, EBS, and IAM, and some details around other services.
+* Currently, this guide covers selected “core” services, such as EC2, S3, ELBs, EBS, and IAM, and partial details and tips around other services.
 We expect it to expand.
 * It is not a tutorial, but rather a collection of information you can read and return to.
 It is for both beginners and the experienced.
 * The goal of this guide is to be:
     * **Brief**: Keep it dense and use links